 Proceed with at least 12 pieces in different key signatures from the Opus 821 collection, better 120.
 As Czerny suggested: "Practice each number (step) at least 8 times in succession"!
 Eventually the artificial color synesthesia will be more intuitive and recallable, still just a device like the circle of fifths, and with exposure one will develop personal approaches to this system and perhaps device own methods.
 One can branch out to larger forms and concert repertoire, of course, as soon as one feels compelled.
+Another example:

-\Protocol Assignment for AMM study participation: Fill out the application page, check questions, save (as PDF, smartphone picture, scan), attach, and Email to Prof. Jura Margulis, Jura@JuraMargulis.com, comments and observations are welcome.
+Protocol Assignment for AMMM study participation: Fill out the following interactive Application & Assignment PDF form, check question boxes, save (as PDF, smartphone picture, scan), attach to Email and send to Prof. Jura Margulis, Jura@JuraMargulis.com, comments and observations are welcome.
 Subject line: AMM Application & Assignment.

 If you have natural color synesthesia: please draw your own color map (keyboard or circle of fifths) and email to JM.
-This email will establish the beginning of the AMM participation and a study log.
+This email will establish the beginning of the AMMM participation and a study log.

 This project applies to min. conservatory level piano performance majors or equivalent.
 The AMM is a voluntary and feed-back based open study with a growing number of participants; students and professionals from all institutions are welcome to participate.

+PS: 'AMMM' is the sound one makes when trying to remember, desperately seeking an established retrieval structure ...

+Artificial Color Synthesis Mnemonic Musical Method (AMMM) Color Circle of Fifths

+AMMM 13 © JM

-AMM Application & Assignment
+AMM Participation Application & Assignment

-Personal Information / Persönliche Informationen: ------------------------ ------------- ---------------- t Family Name / Familienname t First Name / Vorname tCity / Stadt t Country / Land t Date of Birth / Geburtsdatum t Nationality / Nationalität t Teacher(s) / Professor(s) Currently (or last) Studying at / Aktueller (oder letzter) Studienort tEmail t Location and Date / Ort und Datum Qa) which do you think you are using w Qb) which do you think you are using FORMAL AND STRUCTURAL onstage performance HARMONIC AND FUNCTION onstage performance NATURAL AND NURTURED onstage performance hen practicing (on and off the piano)? g when actually performing onstage? analysis NAL analysis MELODIC MEMORY analysis (interval and harmonic) PERFECT or perfectly RELAT onstage performance EMOTIONAL AND EXPRESS onstage performance IVE PITCH recognition (interval and relative position) IVE (happy-sad) PROGRAMMATIC NARRATI onstage performance PATTERN RECOGNITION onstage performance TOPOGRAPHY AND SYMME onstage performance ROTE REPETITION gestural VE (story) ETRY of the keyboard muscle memory (really cascades of complex gesture neuro cluster firings) onstage performance COLOR SYNESTHESIA recog onstage performance &amp; ARTIFICIAL COLOR SYNES nition (frequency and/or key signature)
+Personal Information / Persönliche Informationen:

+t Family Name / Familienname t First Name / Vorname tCity / Stadt t Country / Land t Date of Birth / Geburtsdatum t Nationality / Nationalität t Teacher(s) / Professor(s) Currently (or last) Studying at / Aktueller (oder letzter) Studienort tEmail t Location and Date / Ort und Datum Qa) which do you think you are using when p Qb) which do you think you are using whe onstage performance analysis ODIC MEMORY analysis (interval and harmonic) PITCH recognition (interval and relative position) (happy-sad)

-Qc) tare there any that you find missing, that you know of or use?
+Qc) t are there any that you find missing, that you know of or use?